tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Why is cleartext DNS OK? {#cleartext-dns}

-In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ESNI records have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ESNI records (so that the client encrypts SNI to them) or strip the ESNI record from the response.
-However, in the face of an attacker that controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
-Thus, allowing the ESNI records in the clear does not make the situation significantly worse.
+In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ECHO records have no authenticity or provenance information.
+This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ECHO records (so that the client encrypts data to them) or strip the ECHO record from the response.
+However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
+Thus, allowing the ECHO records in the clear does not make the situation significantly worse.

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI is desired.
+Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
 Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.

 ## Optional Record Digests and Trial Decryption

 Supporting optional record digests and trial decryption opens oneself up to DoS attacks.
-Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ESNI key, in order to force decryption.
+Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ECHO key, in order to force decryption.
 Servers that support this feature should, for example, implement some form of rate limiting mechanism to limit the damage caused by such attacks.

-## Encrypting other Extensions

-ESNI protects only the SNI in transit.
-Other ClientHello extensions, such as ALPN, might also reveal privacy-sensitive information to the network.
-As such, it might be desirable to encrypt other extensions alongside the SNI.
-However, the SNI extension is unique in that non-TLS-terminating servers or load balancers may act on its contents.
-Thus, using keys specifically for SNI encryption promotes key separation between client-facing servers and endpoints party to TLS connections.
-Moreover, the ESNI design described herein does not preclude a mechanism for generic ClientHello extension encryption.

 ## Related Privacy Leaks

-ESNI requires encrypted DNS to be an effective privacy protection mechanism.
+ECHO requires encrypted DNS to be an effective privacy protection mechanism.
 However, verifying the server's identity from the Certificate message, particularly when using the X509 CertificateType, may result in additional network traffic that may reveal the server identity.
 Examples of this traffic may include requests